 Bill “Wee Willie” Sherdel was a durable, rubber-armed starter and reliever who frustrated batters with a mesmerizing slowball during his 15-year big-league career from 1918 through 1932, most notably with the St. Louis Cardinals.
 Described by a contemporary as “one of the great left-handers” in baseball, Sherdel’s career is defined by a seven-year stretch (1922-1928) when he notched 109 victories and won the pennant-clinching games for the Cardinals in 1926 and 1928.1 A tough-luck pitcher in the World Series, he lost all four of his starts against the New York Yankees despite pitching well (3.26 ERA).
 As of 2014, Sherdel still held the Cardinals’ record for most victories by a southpaw (153).

-William Henry Sherdel was born on August 15, 1896, in McSherrystown, a small town in south-central Pennsylvania close to the border with Maryland.2 His parents, William and Margaret (Stetzer) Sherdel, had emigrated from Germany in the 1880s, met in New York state, and by the mid-1890s had settled in McSherrystown, where William worked as a blacksmith.
-Young Bill was the second of four children (two boys and two girls).
+William Henry Sherdel was born on August 15, 1896, in Midway, a small village in south-central Pennsylvania close to the border with Maryland, grew up in nearby Hanover, and spent most of his adult life in McSherrytown.2 His parents, William and Margaret (Stetzer) Sherdel, had emigrated from Germany in the 1880s, met in New York state, and by the mid-1890s had settled in the area, where William worked as a blacksmith.
+Young Bill was the third of four children (two boys and two girls).
 His passion was baseball.
 “All I did in school,” he said, “was look at [my] watch and count the minutes until … I could play baseball.”3 On local sandlots, the small, scrawny left-hander started off as a catcher and batterymate for his older brother, Frederick.
 By the time he was a teenager, Bill had a reputation as a hard-throwing pitcher at Hanover High School and in semipro circles.